Information For Employers

 General Requirements

-- Student participation in a credit-bearing internship generally occurs over a period of 12 to 15 weeks, for a minimum of 120 hours, although some majors require more hours.
+• Student participation in a credit-bearing internship generally occurs over a period of 12 to 15 weeks, for a minimum of 40 hours per credit.
+No internship shall require more than 75 hours per credit unless otherwise approved by the department chair and College dean.

-- As long as the internship is within 100 miles of Millersville University, the employer is expected to meet with the faculty internship supervisor and the student (scheduled by the intern at least 8 or more weeks into the internship.)
+• The employer is expected to meet with the faculty internship supervisor and the student via a site visit or virtually as one of the five communication/meetings (scheduled by the intern at least 8 or more weeks into the internship.)

-- Employers are asked to review the intern's performance through an online evaluation process.
+• Employers are asked to review the intern's performance through Handshake's evaluation process.
 We highly recommend the supervisor reviews the evaluation with the student before submitting the completed evaluation.

-Contact us at careers@millersville.edu for more information on partnering with the credit-bearing internship program.
+Contact The Career Center at careers@millersville.edu for more information on partnering with the credit-bearing internship program.

 The Benefits of Hiring Interns